ottogroup/schedoscope/README.md

 ## News

+###### 05/26/2017 - Release 0.8.5

+We have released Version 0.8.5 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+This version adds support for float view fields to JDBC exports

 ###### 05/24/2017 - Release 0.8.4

 We have released Version 0.8.4 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).